testingisdocumenting/znai/td-documentation-docs/documentation/introduction/example.md

 :include-file: config/server.config
 ```

-Note:  Ths `include-file` macro is a `mdoc` extension and not part of a standard Markdown syntax.
+Note:  Ths `include-file` macro is a `Znai` extension and not part of a standard Markdown syntax.